-The TOE contains the RMS library providing some functionality via an API to the Smartcard Embedded Software and STS firmware for test purposes.
-The STS is implemented in a separated test-ROM being part of the TOE too.
+The TOE consists of the hardware part as listed in the table above and of the firmware parts and the software parts as listed in the next table.
+The crypto library RSA2048, the crypto library ECC and the RMS library providing some functionality via an API to the Smartcard Embedded Software and STS firmware for test purpose (see chapter 2.2.2).
+The STS is implemented in a separated Test-ROM being part of the TOE.
+The Smartcard Embedded Software is not part of the TOE.